Complex and Adaptive Dynamical Systems: A Primer: Further Reading

-For further studies we refer to introductory texts for dynamical system theory (Katok \& Hasselblatt, 1995), classical dynamical systems (Goldstein, 2002), chaos (Schuster \& Just, 2005; Devaney, 1989; Gutzwiller, 1990, Strogatz, 1994) and stochastic systems (Ross, 1982; Lasota \& Mackey, 1994).
-Other textbooks on complex and/or adaptive systems are Schuster (2001) and Boccara (2003).
+For further studies we refer to introductory texts for dynamical system theory \hbox{(Katok} and Hasselblatt, 1995), classical dynamical systems (Goldstein, 2002), chaos (Schuster and Just, 2005; Devaney, 1989; Gutzwiller, 1990, Strogatz, 1994), stochastic systems (Ross, 1982; Lasota and Mackey, 1994) and differential equations with time delays (Erneux, 2009).
+Other textbooks on complex and/or adaptive systems are those by Schuster (2001) and Boccara (2003).
 For an alternative approach to complex system theory via Brownian agents consult Schweitzer (2003).

-The interested reader might want to study some selected subjects further in depth, such as the KAM theorem (Ott, 2002), relaxation oscillators (Wang, 1999), the stochastic resonance (Benzit, Sutera, Vulpiani, 1981; Gammaitoni {\it et al.}, 1998), L\'evy flights (Metzler \& Klafter, 2000), the connection of L\'evy flights to the patterns of wandering albatrosses (Viswanathan {\it et al.}, 1996), human traveling (Brockmann, Hufnagel \& Geisel, 2006) and diffusion of information in networks (Eriksen {\it et al.}, 2003).
+The interested reader may want to study some selected subjects in more depth, such as the KAM theorem (Ott, 2002), relaxation oscillators (Wang, 1999), stochastic resonance (Benzit et al., 1981; Gammaitoni et al., 1998), coherence resonance (Pikovsky and Kurths, 1997), L\'evy flights (Metzler and Klafter, 2000), the connection of L\'evy flights to the patterns of wandering albatrosses (Viswanathan et al., 1996), human traveling (Brockmann, Hufnagel and Geisel, 2006) and diffusion of information in networks (Eriksen et al., 2003).

-A look into the original literature is very insightful, like the seminal works of Einstein (1905) and Langevin (1908) on Brownian motion or the first formulation and study of the Lorenz (1963) model.
+The original literature provides more insight, such as the seminal works of Einstein (1905) and Langevin (1908) on Brownian motion or the first formulation and study of the Lorenz (1963) model.